 Firstly, that chart looks pretty intimidating.
 It shoots up 700% in a mere six months and then goes into a nice decline until 2016 where it seemed to have “found its bottom” and has slowly been on the rise ever since.

-You can see it better here, but it’s obvious that BTC has beaten both the S&P 500 and a screener that encompasses all of the companies found within our system, but does that make it a good investment?
+You can see it better here, but it’s obvious that BTC and instant crypto exchange rate has beaten both the S&P 500 and a screener that encompasses all of the companies found within our system, but does that make it a good investment?
 Sorta, kinda, not really – okay, let me explain.

 Heading over to the backtest report we can change the benchmark from the S&P to Bitcoin where we will be given a bit more data on how BTC performed quantitatively.
 Both Henry and I expected the Sharpe ratio to be fairly high due to the massive price increase in the coin, but it has one of the lowest Sharpe ratio’s I’ve ever seen.
 This initially confused me until I moved my gaze up just slightly and saw that bitcoin is sporting a 66% monthly standard deviation!
 That’s absolutely insane.